The application deadline for the 2018-2019 academic year at AMBS is fast approaching.

 Graduate Certificate programs

 AMBS Graduate Certificates provide professionals, congregational leaders and bivocational pastors with a theological, biblical and spiritual foundation to integrate their faith into their work and ministries.
-The 27-credit hour programs include offerings in theological studies, spiritual formation, and pastoral theology for financial professionals.
+The 27-credit hour programs include a Graduate Certificate in Theological Studies and a Certificate in Christian Spiritual Formation.